 Here we enter the Middlesex St Commercial district.
 In a little less than one mile we cross Wood St and the south side of the Rourke Bridge.
 After the CVS store on the right we come to the Mill View Estates on the right, notable because of it’s fancy brick wall and its name emblazoned on it.
 Here we find the 3 Mile marker (also here is the half-way marker – but we’ll come back to that).

 Just past the end of the wall we will turn left onto Brouilette St (also shown as Grosvenor St on many maps – one end of this street is in Lowell and the other end is in Chelmsford – hence the name confusion).
 At the other end of the street we will turn right again onto Princeton St. We are now in Chelmsford.

 In just over half a mile Princeton St will descend a gentle grade.
-At the start of the grade is the Glenview Restaurant and the site of your second water stop.
-The road bends to the left and then the right to join Route 4 from Drum Hill.
+At the start of the grade, the road bends to the left; you'll find the second water stop here.
+The road then bends to the right to join Route 4 from Drum Hill.
 On your right will be the PetroPlus gas station.

 Miles 5 to 8

 We’ll now be on a 4 plus mile north-west run to the Tyngsboro Bridge.
 Before we get there, in 4 tenths of a mile we’ll cross the B&M Rail line (again) and another minor hill.
 In another 3 tenths we come to Vinal Square in North Chelmsford.
 3 tenths after the square, we are at the 5 Mile marker and well on our way to Tyngsboro.